Yeeldx/yeeldbox-devdocs/docs/developers/v2/naming-convention.md

 - For deployed contracts that have not reached their final production version, a simple modification is included to designate these on the contract level as being test products.
   - Name: `${token.symbol()} or override + Test + Product`
   - Symbol: `yt${token.symbol()} or override`
-  - **Examples:** `DAI Test yVault`, `ytDAI`
+  - **Examples:** `DAI Test yYeeldBox`, `ytDAI`
-- Additionally, the v2 yVault contracts have upgradeable `name` and `symbol` fields.
+- Additionally, the v2 yYeeldBox contracts have upgradeable `name` and `symbol` fields.
 This means that should a test contract perform well, these fields can be updated to reflect that it is no longer a test contract, removing the need to deploy new contracts.

 ## Future Products

-- Future products can follow a simple naming convention: `y + product`, where the product and any potential token names follow similar guidelines as above with yVaults.
+- Future products can follow a simple naming convention: `y + product`, where the product and any potential token names follow similar guidelines as above with yYeeldBoxes.
 These can then be further modified as needed based on the product\(s\).
   - **Examples:** `ySwap`, `yBorrow`, `yTrade`